 Bachelor Communication Science

-Communication and technology are everywhere.
-We can hardly image a life without internet, apps and social media, such as WhatsApp, Instagram or TikTok.
-Just think of all the devices in your home that are connected to each other through the Internet of Things.
-Obviously, digitalisation is hugely influencing our society – with both positive and negative aspects.
-For example, gaming addiction, fake news, the digital divide and the fading of online privacy are some of the emerging downsides of our increasingly digitalised society.
-At the same time, communication is more important than ever in today’s digital, international world, offering tremendous opportunities.
-Courses on this theme centre on discovering ways of ensuring that, in the future, everyone in our society will be able to understand and benefit from new communication possibilities.
+• We can hardly imagine a life without apps and social media such as WhatsApp, Instagram or TikTok.
+Just think about how your phone, laptop, smart TV and even your watch are all connected and work together.
+Obviously, digitalisation is hugely influencing our society, with both positive and negative aspects.
+For example gaming addiction, fake news, digital inequality and the fading of online privacy are some of the emerging downsides of our digital world.
+At the same time, communication is more important, offering a lot of opportunities.
+Courses on this theme centre on discovering ways of ensuring that in the future, everyone in our digital society will be able to understand and benefit from new communication possibilities.

-What impact do organisations have on society?
-Or, vice versa: how do our shifting needs and wants influence organisations?
+• What impact do organisations have on society?
+Or, viceversa: how do our shifting needs and wants influence organisations?
 This powerful interaction is the focus of this theme.
-For companies eager to make a difference in the world, strong, coherent and flexible communication – in crisis situations too – is essential.
+For companies eager to make a difference in the world strong, coherent and flexible communicationis is essential, even more so in crisis situations.
 You will learn how to tackle this in our highly globalised world.
 One of the things we research is what makes an innovation a success or not.
 You will also learn more about the importance of being resilient amidst innovation and change.
 Will you become a director or ‘CEO whisperer’ in a company in which robots and people work together to get the job done?

-Imagine a roadside billboard that recognises your car, and adapts its advertising to your profile.
-Or think of apps and wearables that ‘read’ your emotions, and sensors in your smartphone that react to your heart rate and body signals.
-These are just a few examples of multisensory designs through which technology influences our behaviour.
+• Imagine a roadside billboard that recognises your car, and adapts its advertising to your profile.
+Or think of apps and wearables that ‘read’ your emotions, and sensors in your smartphone that react to your heart rate and bodysignals.
+These are just a few examples of multi sensory designs that influence our behaviour.
 In this theme, we focus on the connection between people, innovation and design.
 Products and services are increasingly smart and more and more responsive to our senses.
 How can you make the best possible use of this trend to stimulate desirable behaviour?
 This theme will help you become a communication professional who knows how to convince people and groups for the better based on multisensory design.

-Are you curious what it is like to study this communication study programme?
-Daan shows you a day in his student life.
+Wondering what it's like to study Communication Science?
+Daan gives you a glimpse into his student life.

 Get digital brochure